kata-containers/ci/VMs/metrics/README.md

 To use these scripts we manipulate the Jenkins build node configuration somewhat.
-Ideally, we would use the [Jenkins Libvirt slaves plugin](https://plugins.jenkins.io/libvirt-slave) to manage our slave VMs, but upon testing, the 'revert' to the base clean VM function does not perform as expected.
+Ideally, we would use the [Jenkins Libvirt slaves plugin](https://plugins.jenkins.io/libvirt-slave) to manage our slave VMs, but upon testing, the "revert" to the base clean VM function does not perform as expected.

-To that end, we manipulate the Jenkins 'ssh launch' pre/post command configuration to actually launch and remove our VMs.
+To that end, we manipulate the Jenkins `ssh launch` pre/post command configuration to actually launch and remove our VMs.

 We also add a small manipulation to prevent Jenkins from trying to launch the agent.jar